Introduction

 Efficiency

-This will only raise the profit but is inefficient in keeping all the electronic waste into reusable form.
+This will only raise the profit but is inefficient in keeping all the electronic waste in reusable form.
 Most of the waste could not be reusable like the wires and casings.

 Practically

 Practically this could be implemented from a shorter scale to a larger one (2-100 workers).
-There would only be the need of the well-equipped and well trained staff.
-The initiative could be unskilled but still the equipment would be required.
+There would only be the need for well-equipped and well-trained staff.
+The initiative could be unskilled, but still, the equipment would be required.

 Solution 2

-The broken pieces of the electronic waste could be processed properly into the factory for the proper elimination of the remaining useable parts on the micro levels.
+The broken pieces of electronic waste could be processed properly in the factory for the proper elimination of the remaining useable parts on the micro levels.

 Cost

 It will cost and will also be a difficult task to do.
-The proper way to work on it will be using a suitable place to install the industry where the machinery and the labor (50-100) is cheap as well as affordable (Startup: $500).
+The proper way to work on it will be using a suitable place to install the industry where the machinery and the labour (50-100) are cheap as well as affordable (Startup: $500).

 Efficiency